hosua/chip8/README.md

 Sound is not implemented

-Most games almost fully work, but there is definitely some incorrect implementation(s) somewhere.
+Most games almost fully work, but not all.

 # How to use